 It’s important to account for all of these fees when planning financially for the procedure.
 Ask your surgeon to include all costs associated with breast augmentation surgery when giving you an estimate.
 There are no mandated costs associated with breast augmentation surgery, so you would be wise to get more than one estimate from different surgeons and surgical centers.
 When doing so remember that our physician’s fees are inclusive of the surgeon’s fees, implants costs, and surgery center costs.

 Frequently Asked Questions

 How will this procedure affect my ability to have effective mammograms?

 Regardless of your age, your surgeon may request a pre-operative mammogram to establish images of your breasts and to determine any abnormalities that may be present.
 This will be important information to have in your medical records when you begin having regular mammograms.
 If this is your first mammogram, it will be considered your “baseline” mammogram.
 These “baseline” images will be used as the foundation for comparison in later mammogram screenings.
 Changes in breast tissue can be very subtle, and radiologists like to have previous breast images to compare with new images when they notice a possible change.

 What is the difference between silicone and saline implants?

 You need to consider what is most important to you personally when deciding between silicone and saline.
 If you want to achieve a natural look and feel, silicone breast implants are filled with a cohesive gel that resembles actual breast tissue.

 Saline breast implants are filled with a saltwater solution, which closely resembles the fluid that makes up most of the human body.
-The look and feel of saline is slightly firmer than silicone, but saline implants are typically around $1,000 less.
+The look and feel of saline is not as natural as silicone, but saline implants are cheaper.